mohakamitpatel/AI_Interview_Bot/README.md

 | 50–69%    | ⚖️ Average           |
 | Below 50% | 🚧 Needs Improvement |

-Each question is scored out of 5, and the total score is curved and scaled accordingly.
+Each question is scored out of 5 and curved slightly using a custom scale.

 ---